freemn-del/freemn-del.github.io/Q&A.md

 In the field of cryptanalysis, what does a "rubber-hose" attack refer to?
 Ans; `Extraction of cryptographic secrets through coercion or torture.`

-What is the objective of a SYN flood attack?
-Ans: `Fill up connection buffers in the operating system.`

 Sam, a penetration tester, has discovered password hashes on a client's system that she successfully infiltrated.
 To proceed with the test, she must leverage these password hashes, but time constraints prevent her from identifying the corresponding passwords.
 Which attack type can she employ to proceed?
 Ans: `Pass the hash`